minio/docs/source/includes/linux/common-minio-kes.rst

      -rw-r--r-- 1 minio-user:minio-user |miniocertpath|/kes-server.cert

      # For the KES Hosts
-     -rw-r--r-- 1 kes-user:kes-user |kescertpath|/kes-server.cert
+     -rw-r--r-- 1 kes:kes |kescertpath|/kes-server.cert
-     -rw-r--r-- 1 kes-user:kes-user |kescertpath|/kes-server.key
+     -rw-r--r-- 1 kes:kes |kescertpath|/kes-server.key

-If the KES certificates are self-signed *or* signed by Certificate Authority (CA) that is *not* globally trusted, you **must** add the CA certificate to the |miniocertpath|/certs directory such that each MinIO server can properly validate the KES certificates.
+If the KES certificates are self-signed *or* signed by Certificate Authority (CA) that is *not* globally trusted, you **must** add the CA certificate to the |miniocertpath| directory such that each MinIO server can properly validate the KES certificates.

 .. end-kes-generate-kes-certs-prod-desc